Tom-PIT/Connected.Docs/en/Logistics/Documents/Issues.md

 # Issues

-An **Issue** document is used to record materials being taken *out* of your warehouse.
-It tracks which items were issued, in what quantities, and to which customer.
+An **Issue** document is used to record goods that come out your warehouse, for example, to be delivered to a customer.
+When finished products, materials, or packaged items leave the warehouse as part of a customer delivery, the Issue document captures all relevant details.
+Examples include issuing **furniture to a customer**, **shipping spare parts**, or **delivering packaged goods** as part of a sales order.

+During the issuing process, you scan or search for the items being delivered, confirm the correct serial numbers or batches, and enter the quantity being dispatched.
+This ensures that stock levels are updated accurately and that each delivery is fully traceable.

+> [!TIP]
-For a full walkthrough, watch the [Issue](https://www.youtube.com/watch?v=SrVyblBiLmQ) video.
+> For a full demonstration, see the **[Issue](https://www.youtube.com/watch?v=SrVyblBiLmQ)** video tutorial.

 To access Issues, go to **Logistics / Documents / Issues** in the [navigation](../../Common/UI/Navigation.md).

----

 ## Schema